CJAV-FM: History

 On June 25, 2004, CJAV was purchased by Central Island Broadcasting Ltd. (now Island Radio).
-On April 18, 2005, Island Radio received approval from the CRTC to switch CJAV over to the FM band at 93.3 MHz with operating power of 6000 watts; the switch took place on September 2 (with simulcasting on its old 1240 AM frequency continuing until early December) and the station adopted its current mixed format of adult contemporary and active rock.
+On April 18, 2005, Island Radio received approval from the CRTC to switch CJAV over to the FM band on 93.3 MHz with operating power of 6,000 watts; the switch took place on September 2 (with simulcasting on its old 1240 AM frequency continuing until early December) and the station adopted its current mixed format of adult contemporary and active rock.
 On June 22, original CJAV owner Harold Warren died at age 90.

 On November 1, 2005, Pattison and Island Radio announced that Island Radio Ltd. of Nanaimo, B.C. had agreed to sell its six radio stations (and related assets) to the Jim Pattison Broadcast Group.
-The stations involved in the transaction include CJAV, CKWV and CHWF in Nanaimo, CIBH and CHPQ in Parksville-Qualicum Beach and CKLR in Courtenay.
+The stations involved in the transaction include CJAV, CKWV-FM and CHWF-FM in Nanaimo, CIBH-FM and CHPQ-FM in Parksville-Qualicum Beach and CKLR-FM in Courtenay.

 With the approval of the CRTC, Jim Pattison assumed ownership of the Island Radio stations (including CJAV) at midnight on June 30, 2006.

 On April 1, 2006 CJAV (The Peak) celebrated its 60th anniversary serving the Alberni Valley.
 Recent well wishers calling into the station included BC Premier Gordon Campbell, BC Lieutenant Governor Iona Campagnolo, Port Alberni-born "Man In Motion" Rick Hansen, legendary CKNW broadcaster Jim Robson, and Port Alberni mayor Ken McRae.

 In 2014 afternoon host Jolie McMullan departed the station for a position at the Alberni Valley Bulldogs.

 As of January 1, 2022, on-air staff consisted of: Evan Hammond - morning host & play-by-play voice of the Alberni Valley Bulldogs (BCHL), David Wiwchar - Morning News & Operations / Sales Manager, Graeme Tait - Midday Host, Dalton Derkson - Afternoon Drive host.